concur/react-concur/leveling-up-in-react/leveling-up-in-react.md

 ---

-## Actions Summery
+## Actions Summary

 - Keep actions pure and simple.
 - `thunk` and `promise` middleware add power, but with great power comes great responsibility.
-- API calls live in a seperate util.
+- API calls live in a separate util.

 ---